PJSoftware/100-days-of-code/log.md

 ### 2020 WebDev Bootcamp Section 26

 **Today's Progress:** MongoDB.
 (I feel vaguely like Flash Gordon.)
-Not sure how I feel about NoSQL (I'm an SQL junkie) but I can see how this's play nice with JS (and Go!)
+Not sure how I feel about NoSQL (I'm an SQL junkie) but I can see how this would play nice with JS (and Go!)

 ## Day 59: May 23, 2020: Saturday